CodeWithJV/holochain-challenge-3/README.md

 - Make a call to `createComment`
 - Use `assert.ok(record)` to validate the whether a record was returned (the test succeded) or a record was not returned (the test failed)

 Try do it without the hint!
-If you're struggling, you can also refer to `post.test.ts` to see the implementation of a similar test.

 You can run `npm test comment` to execute your new code